 Trappers must correctly choose the area where they intend to trap.
-For more details on the boundaries of trapping areas, please contact one of offices of the Department (see page 46).
+For more details on the boundaries of trapping areas, please contact the Department's Customer Services at 1 877 346-6763.

 Free zones on lands of the State domain and private lands